neopsis/niagara-gradle-plugins/README.md

 configuration has become somewhat complicated and does not allow, for example, easy switching between different versions of Niagara.

-Another disadvantage of the standard Tridium Gradle plugins is that Tridium does not distinguish between build and deploy.
+Another disadvantage of the standard Tridium Gradle plugins is that Tridium does not distinguish between the process `build` and `deploy`.
+The tasks `clean` and `jar` manipulate artifacts directly in the installation directory!
 This leads to some side effects, such as the fact that the `clean` task deletes an existing module from the `%niagara_home%\modules` installation directory.
-If you haven't made a backup, your old module is irretrievably lost and you can't go back to the old code.
+If you haven't made a backup, your old module is irretrievably lost and you can't switch back to the old code.
+This is especially annoying if your Niagara installation is simultaneously used for site engineering.

 The Neopsis plugin tries to solve some of these problems.
-Firstly, it simplifies configuration because it activates Tridium plugins internally without having to repeat everything in Gradle files.
+Firstly, it simplifies configuration because it activates Tridium plugins internally without having to put a lot of statements in Gradle files.
 Neopsis plugin also introduces a local repository where modules created by standard Tridium jar task are copied.
-The module names in the repository are historized - the module names are extended with a module version suffix.
+The module names in the repository are historized so, that the module names are extended with a module version suffix.
 The Neopsis plugin also allows instant switching between the Niagara versions against which the module is compiled.